31st October 2019

-Herne Bay’s reputation as a hub for independent business growth, gains another string to its bow this year with the launch of Neptune, a new co-working space opening at the end of this year.
+Herne Bay’s reputation as a hub for independent business growth, gains another string to its bow this year with the launch of Neptune, a new co-working space set to open soon.

 Recognising the need to nurture and support entrepreneurs in the East Kent seaside town, Canterbury City Council are managing the project funded by the Coastal Community Fund.